 The EES Provider shall produce and maintain a user guide which will assist EES Users to access the service and articulates the functionality of the service to EES Users.

 Unless specifically conducting a search for the Retail Energy Location Address, the address details provided via a search will be the Meter Point Location Address.
-EES Users other than the Authority shall only access the Retail Energy Location Address for the purpose of Switching, and can only do this by indicating that this is the purpose of their access request.
+EES Users other than the Authority or RECCo shall only access the Retail Energy Location Address for the purpose of Switching, and can only do this by indicating that this is the purpose of their access request.
 The Authority may also access and use Retail Energy Location Addresses for other purposes consistent with its licence from Ordnance Survey.
+RECCo may access and use Retail Energy Location Addresses for the operation, administration and delivery of REC Services, including matching to one or more Registrable Measurement Points within the Consumer Consent Service (CCS) Arrangements.

 The EES Provider is one of a number of Switching Data Service Providers and is therefore captured within the scope of the overall Switching Service Management arrangements, as defined in the Switching Service Management Schedule.
 The scope of the Switching Service Management arrangements is limited to the primary interface between the EES Provider (or its contracted CSS Interface Provider) and the CSS Provider.